OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:36

-What does he mean by saying, ‘You will look for me, but you will not find me,’ and ‘Where I am, you cannot come’?”
+What does he mean by saying, ‘You will search for me, but you will not find me,’ and ‘Where I am, you are unable to come’?”

 ---